anoadragon453/mithril-zeroframe-router/README.md

 ## Installation

 TODO.
-Hopefully soon just `npm install --save mithril-zeroframe-router`.
-For now just import the `mithril-zeroframe-router.ts` file into your repository
+Hopefully soon you can just `npm install --save mithril-zeroframe-router`.

+For now, just import the
+`mithril-zeroframe-router.ts` file into your repository.

 ## Usage

-Import the `Resolver` object from `mithril-zeroframe-router`:
+Import the `Resolver` object from `mithril-zeroframe-router`

 ```
 import Resolver from './mithril-zeroframe-router'